jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 - B) A hacker compromising a company's website from an external location
 - C) A brute-force attack against an admin account
 - D) A distributed denial-of-service (DDoS) attack targeting a cloud service

+### Answer:
+**A) A disgruntled employee stealing sensitive company data**

+### Explanation:
+An insider threat originates from individuals within an organization, such as employees or contractors, who misuse their access to harm the company.

+---